 8.2.
 If services are offered directly to a child, the school will ensure that the privacy notice is written in a clear, plain manner that the child will understand.

 8.3.
 In relation to data obtained both directly from the data subject and not obtained directly from the data subject, the following information will be supplied within the privacy notice:

 8.4.
 Where data is obtained directly from the data subject, information regarding whether the provision of personal data is part of a statutory or contractual requirement, as well as any possible consequences of failing to provide the personal data, will be provided.

 8.5.
-Where data is not obtained directly from the data subject, information regarding the categories of personal data that the school holds, the source that the personal data originates from and whether it came from publicly accessible sources, will be provided.
+Where data is not obtained directly from the data subject, information regarding the categories of personal data that the Trust/School holds, the source that the personal data originates from and whether it came from publicly accessible sources, will be provided.

 8.6.
 For data obtained directly from the data subject, this information will be supplied at the time the data is obtained.